20 Best Things To Do in Koh Phi Phi (Beyond Maya Bay)

 Delicious local food

-Every list of things to do in Koh Phi Phi includes it because it’s that good.
-The Phi Phi Viewpoint trail winds uphill from Tonsai Village through steps and shaded forest to a panoramic lookout over the twin bays.
+Every list of things to do in Koh Phi Phi includes the famous viewpoint because it’s that good!
+The Phi Phi Viewpoint trail winds uphill from Tonsai village, a 30-40 minute walk up steps and shaded forest.
+The walk is relatively hard, especially during the late afternoon heat (Kat was sweating up a storm), but you’re rewarded with a panoramic lookout over the twin bays.

 Phi Phi Viewpoint 1